yucaowang/go-plugin-mgr/README.md

 There are two public functions in PluginMgr:

-* `Init`: initialize and return a instance of PluginMgr.
+* `CreateMgr`: initialize and return a instance of PluginMgr.
-* `GetPlugin`: retrieve the plugin instance by plugin name, the plugin name should be the same with the configuration in `plugin.conf`.
+* `CreatePluginInstance`: create a instance of plugin by plugin name and subtype, the plugin name and subtype should be the same with the configuration in `plugin.conf`.

 ### 2.2 Define interface